meyerv11045/machine-learning/docs/notes/machine_learning/reinforcement_learning.md

+# Reinforcement Learning

-**Reinforcement Learning**- the science of learning to make decisions from interaction
+- The science of learning to make decisions from interaction

 - Differs from other machine learning paradigms in that:
   - No supervision, only a reward signal